 One of the biggest benefits of OKRs is that they help companies achieve their most aggressive stretch goals.
 But before you can achieve great things, you must accept the possibility of failure.

-A fear of failure can lead to sandbagging where employees intentionally set low goals to ensure a superficial success.
+A fear of failure can lead to sandbagging, where employees intentionally set low goals to ensure a superficial success.
 Or even worse, they could feel pressured to lie and exaggerate about their progress.

 It is vital for a company to make their teams and individual employees feel comfortable to take risks and be honest when they fall short.
-That’s why at What Matters we suggest divorcing OKRs from individual performance reviews and compensation.
+That’s why the team at What Matters suggest divorcing OKRs from individual performance reviews and compensation.
 Employees should never feel like they will be punished for aiming high.

 Make space for meaningful conversations

-“Instead of politics and excuses about unwanted or unclear goals the focus shifts to helping each other in achieving each and everybody’s mission,” wrote Lamers about what happens when companies center OKRs in their conversations.
+“Instead of politics and excuses about unwanted or unclear goals, the focus shifts to helping each other in achieving each and everybody’s mission,” wrote Lamers about what happens when companies center OKRs in their conversations.

-Doerr recommends that OKRs be coupled with a system of continuous conversations, feedback and recognition (CFRs).
+Doerr recommends that OKRs be coupled with a system of continuous conversations, feedback, and recognition (CFRs).